murffious/FullStackMastery-Resources/README.md

 backend is all about passing arguaments around for the dynamic also using orms to keep code dry and re use models MVC OOP - objects talkinng to each other

+GIT PRO book git reset head rest url - git bisecct follow up on interviews is very key . tell them ou loved the compnay and people esp and feel very confiend tin being able to get the code down ec and be aof value fast.
 FORMAT
 TABLE